Unlocking your Benefits: Blue Cross Blue Shield Advantage Plans

 Q: Are prescription drugs covered under BCBS Medicare Advantage plans?

-A: Many BCBS plans include Part D drug coverage.
-Check each plan to see what is included and what it costs.
+A: Many BCBS plans include a Part D drug plan.
+Coverage of prescription drugs and over-the-counter drugs vary.
+Check each PDP to see what is included and what it costs.

 Q: Do I need to use network providers with a BCBS Medicare Advantage plan?